pophero110/Tic-tac-toe/README.md

 4. add a footer that includes the GitHub repo and LinkedIn
 5. display room number and online status
 6. remove text select on cell ✅
-7. add Postcss and Autoprefixer for vendor prefixs
+7. add Postcss and Autoprefixer for vendor prefixes
 8. add animation
+9. add switch side feature

 # Credits